Timezone confusion using the scheduler

 It appears at least some parts of the Workflow Scheduling system don't account for different timezones.
 When you schedule a workflow in Kepler, you don't specify timezone, so presumably this is local time.
 I think the server also uses local time, and so this requires you to know where the server resides, and schedule using its time.
 Instead we should probably translate to GMT, and expose timezone codes in the gui.

-#1 Updated by Jing Tao almost 7 years ago
+#1 Updated by Jing Tao over 9 years ago

 We added two drop-down boxes for both the start and end time.
 Users can use the boxes to choose time zone names.